 Sometimes this is very easy.
 If you already have a website/brand, the first option you should consider is just using the brand name.
-It’s what I did with the Rebooted Body Podcast and it’s exactly what I’m doing with Six Figure Grind.
+That’s what I’ve done with pretty much every podcast I’ve launched.

 This doesn’t have to be the case, though.
 Ebay recently worked with Gimlet to launch a podcast called “Open For Business.”
 You’d never know by the name that it was from Ebay.
 It’s not a problem.
 The benefit of podcasting is that you build a dedicated listenership.
 They’re going to know, like, and trust you if you create good content.

 What you definitely need to do before you settle on a name is a quick Google search and then an iTunes search.
 Make sure that name isn’t already being used.
 Also, make sure it’s easy to remember and easy to spell.

 How to Start a Podcast Step 2: Pick a Format, Length & Schedule

 After you’ve chosen your niche and found clarity with your topic, you should put some thought into your podcast format.
 Your format isn’t set in stone, but it helps to decide on what format you want to start with.

 Here are some of the traditional formats that you should consider: